 Establishing a trustworthy relationship between the coach and the client, and a real partnership is paramount for the coaching process’s success.

-My responsibility is to create a place where the client can feel safe, listened, supported, non judged, where there is a room for emotions, but also for some flashes of humor in order to brighten the session and release the pressure.
+My responsibility is to create a place where the client can feel safe, listened, supported, not judged, where there is a room for emotions, but also for some flashes of humour in order to brighten the session and release the pressure.

-Once the coaching relationships and agreement is settled, we can start digging into what need to be changed.
+Once the coaching relationships and agreement is settled, we can start digging into what needs to be changed.